RodrigoFranco91/RodrigoFranco91/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there! 👋
+# Hi there!
+My name is Rodrigo Franco de Lima👋

-🇧🇷 My name is Rodrigo Franco de Lima and I'm from Pouso Alegre - MG.
+🇧🇷I'm from Pouso Alegre - MG.

 💻I'm a Web Developer and currently **I'm looking for a new job.**